canonical/maas-ui/integration/README.md

 ## Edit local configuration

-By default cypress will run tests using configuration defined in cypress.json.
+By default, cypress will run tests using the configuration defined in [cypress.json](/integration/cypress.json).

-If you wish to overwrite any of the settings (like test a MAAS under a different URL or username/password) you can create a local configuration file:
+If you wish to overwrite any of the settings (e.g. MAAS URL or username/password) you can create a local configuration file:

 ```shell
 cd integration
 touch cypress.env.json
 ```

+Values from `cypress.env.json` will overwrite conflicting variables in the main `cypress.json` configuration file.

 ## Developing cypress tests